rbgirshick/py-faster-rcnn/README.md

 ### Experiment scripts
 Scripts to reproduce the experiments in the paper (*up to stochastic variation*) are provided in `$FRCN_ROOT/experiments/scripts`.
 Log files for experiments are located in `experiments/logs`.

+**Note:** Until recently (commit a566e39), the RNG seed for Caffe was not fixed during training.
+Now it's fixed, unless `train_net.py` is called with the `--rand` flag.
+Results generated before this commit will have some stochastic variation.

 ### Extra downloads

 - [Experiment logs](http://www.cs.berkeley.edu/~rbg/fast-rcnn-data/fast_rcnn_experiments.tgz)